 The structure can be easily adapted for a variety of both permanent and non-permanent structures.

-The innovative design and lightweight construction makes the Convertible House an ideal solution for commercial applications such as multiple dwellings for holiday park developments, mining, communal and retirement villages.
+The innovative design and lightweight modular construction makes the Convertible Home an ideal alternative for commercial applications such as temporary event sheds, multiple dwellings for holiday park developments, mining accommodation, communal and retirement villages.

-The structure could also be used where emergency shelter is required and for remote and environmentally sensitive areas such as National Parks.
-The building can be easily relocated or dismantled and re-erected as required.
-It has excellent fire resistant construction which is also ideal for wild fire prone zones.
+Using architectural tensile membrane roofing systems in lieu of traditional roof / wall cladding the structure could also be used where emergency shelter is required and for remote and environmentally sensitive areas such as National Parks.
+The structure can be relocated or dismantled and re-erected as required.

-The design principle of the Convertible Building provides flexibility and the basic construction system is relatively simple to erect and extend.
+The semi-prefabricated construction system is relatively simple to erect and extend.
 Design features include:

-- Strong, light and readily available materials (sourced locally where possible) or alternatively able to be cost effectively freighted are considered a critical component of the design.
+- Strong, light and durable materials able to be cost effectively freighted are considered a critical component of the design.

 - The modular nature of the construction, using primarily lightweight materials, assists in simplifying sourcing and delivery of materials.

-- The “meccano” type assembly process allows for the construction of the outer superstructure quickly, therefore the execution of the internal construction and fit out is relatively unaffected by adverse weather conditions.
+- The “meccano” type assembly process allows for the construction of the outer superstructure to be generally completed to lock-up stage faster than traditional building, therefore the execution of the internal construction and fit out is relatively unaffected by adverse weather conditions.